MusiQt/musiqt/README.md

 ```
 The following build options are available:
 ~~~
--DQT6=ON :        enable building with Qt6 if found (experimental)
+-DQT6=ON :        enable building with Qt6 if found
 -DPORTABLE=ON :   only for Windows, build a portable app -DNLS=OFF :       disable Native Language Support -DLASTFM=OFF :    disable Last.fm scrobbling